waltligon/orangefs/doc/pvfs2-faq.md

 Yes, PVFS does work with Open-MX.
 To use Open-MX, configure PVFS with the the same arguments that you would use for a normal MX installation:
-"--disable-bmi-tcp" and "--with-mx=PATH".
-In addition, however, you must set the "MX\_IMM\_ACK" environment variable to "1" before starting the pvfs2-server or pvfs2-client daemons.
+“–disable-bmi-tcp” and “–with-mx=PATH”.
+In addition, however, you must set the “MX\_IMM\_ACK” environment variable to “1” before starting the pvfs2-server or pvfs2-client daemons.
 This is necessary in order to account for differences in how MX and Open-MX handle message progression by default.

 ## Performance

 This section covers issues related to the performance of PVFS.

 ### I configured PVFS with support for multiple intercdonnects (e.g. Infiniband and TCP), but see low performance

 When multiple interconnects are enabled, PVFS will poll both interfaces.
 This gives PVFS maximum flexiblity, but does incur a performance penalty